MOLECULAR BIOLOGY AND BIOCHEMISTRY

 Undergraduate research is an important part of the program for many MB&B majors.
 Wesleyan's small but excellent graduate program makes it possible for majors to work at the cutting edge of discovery in molecular biology and biochemistry.
 MB&B majors not interested in laboratory work are encouraged to gain exposure to current research through journal clubs and seminars.

 The MB&B Department supports a graduate program with emphasis in molecular genetics, molecular biology, biochemistry, and molecular biophysics.The MB&B graduate program is designed to lead to the degree of doctor of philosophy.
 A master of arts degree is awarded only under special circumstances.
-The department currently has 20 graduate students in the department, and the graduate program is an integral part of the departmental offerings.
+The department currently has 20 graduate students, and the graduate program is an integral part of the departmental offerings.
 Graduate students serve as teaching assistants in undergraduate courses, generally during their first two years.
 The emphasis of the program is on an intensive research experience culminating in a dissertation.
 The program of study also includes a series of courses covering the major areas of molecular biology, biochemistry, and biophysics; journal clubs in which current research is discussed in an informal setting; practica designed to introduce first-year students to the research interests of the faculty; and several seminar series in which either graduate students or distinguished outside speakers participate.
 The low student-faculty ratio (2.5:1) allows programs to be individually designed and ensures close contact between the student and the faculty.
-A certificate in molecular biophysics supported by a training grant from the National Institutes of Health is available for students with interest in both the physical and life sciences.

 The criteria for admission to candidacy for the PhD will be performance in courses, aptitude for research, a written qualifying examination at the end of the third semester, and the oral defense of an original research proposal by the middle of the fourth semester.